jotadwright/babel/applications/semantic-frame-extractor/Log.md

 ## Test set result for sentences with "cause"

+#### 2018-12-11
+The more fine-grained evaluation results in 92.44% correct characters per frame slot filler.

 #### 2018-11-24
 Parsing the unknown test set sentences, containing "cause" as frame-evoking-element, results in 14 out of 20 correctly parsed sentences and 54 out of 60 correct slot fillers. 🎉

 ## Incremental evaluation results for sentences with "cause"

+#### 2018-12-11
+The more fine-grained evaluation results in 92.97% correct characters per frame slot filler.

 #### 2018-11-24
 Making the passive transitive modular as well, catches one more correct slot filler.